-Master of Business Administration / Master of Business Administration in Analytics STEM
+Master of Science in Computer Science / Master of Science in Computer Science STEM

-- Online Application
+- Online application

-- Application fee
+- · Application fee

-- Statement of Purpose and autobiography
+- Statement of purpose

-- Official college or university transcripts
+- · Official college or university transcripts

-- Proof of English Proficiency (if applicable
+- Proof of English proficiency (if applicable)

-- Foreign Transcript Evaluation (if applicable)
+- Foreign transcript evaluation (if applicable)

+- · Form of identification

 - Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in business administration or related field (as determined by the Program Chair), may be required to take some prerequisite classes.